Mining for Strong Gravitational Lenses with Self-supervised Learning: Methods

-For each of the 42 million images in the south region of DR9 with \zmag $< 20$ we calculate the 999 most similar images, and save the resulting ``similarity array'' (size $\sim$42M$\times$1,000) for later reuse.
-Computations are performed on 8 GPUs using Facebook AI Research's Faiss\footnote{\url{https://github.com/facebookresearch/faiss}} library for efficient similarity search\footnote{While we calculate the cosine similarity without employing any of the compression techniques available in Faiss we found that it still outperformed its NumPy equivalent on CPU, and benefited from an additional speed up on GPU}.
-To avoid unnecessary computations we did not compute the full $N\times N$ similarity matrix ($N=42$ million), but for each source limited the search to sources within a magnitude range of 0.5 in r-band.
+For each of the 42 million images in the south region of DR9 with \zmag $< 20$ we calculate the 999 most similar images, and save the resulting ``similarity array'' (size $\sim$42 million $\times$ 1000) for later reuse.
+Computations are performed on eight GPUs using Facebook AI Research's Faiss\footnote{\url{https://github.com/facebookresearch/faiss}} library for efficient similarity search\footnote{While we calculated the cosine similarity without employing any of the compression techniques available in Faiss, we found that it still outperformed its NumPy equivalent on CPU and benefited from an additional speed-up on GPU}.
+To avoid unnecessary computations we did not compute the full $N\times N$ similarity matrix ($N=42$ million), but for each source we limited the search to sources within a magnitude range of 0.5 in r-band.
 We found that this resulted in nearly equivalent results as the full search, as the model naturally learned that brighter galaxies do not have significant similarity with dimmer ones.
-The pre-computed similarity array allows for rapid similarity searches of any image in the dataset; given a query image, the most similar images are immediately available to examine.
-We provide sample similarity searches for strong lenses in Figure \ref{fig:similarity_search}.
+The pre-computed similarity array allows for rapid similarity searches of any image in the dataset; given a query image, the most similar images are immediately available to examine (see \cite{neurips_similarity} for a discussion of additional use cases for our similarity search tool).